KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/index.md

 **KopiCloud AD API** was born many years ago from a personal need, as most of our KopiCloud tools.

-In 2014, I started a project called **KopiBoot**, tool to automate deployment of Windows applications on the public and private cloud.
-This project, included code to create resouces in Active Directory and DNS.
+In 2014, I started a project called KopiBoot, a tool to automate the deployment of Windows applications on the public and private cloud.
+This project included the initial code to create resources in Active Directory and DNS, used by this API.

-After that, we developed an simple API for customers to integrate their existing apps with Active Directory.
+After that, we developed a simple API for customers to integrate their existing apps with Active Directory.

 Over the years, we used and expanded the API with many new functionalities for more customers, including DNS and integration with cloud-managed Active Directories, such as **AWS Managed Microsoft AD** and **Azure Active Directory Domain Services (Azure AD DS)**.